Ovulation: Ovulation induction

 A low dose of human chorionic gonadotropin (HCG) may be injected after completed ovarian stimulation.
-Ovulation will occur between 24–36 hours after the HCG injection.
+Ovulation will occur between 24 and 36 hours after the HCG injection.

 By contrast, induced ovulation in some animal species occurs naturally, ovulation can be stimulated by coitus.

 Ovulation suppression

 Combined hormonal contraceptives inhibit follicular development and prevent ovulation as a primary mechanism of action.
 The ovulation-inhibiting dose (OID) of an estrogen or progestogen refers to the dose required to consistently inhibit ovulation in women.
 Ovulation inhibition is an antigonadotropic effect and is mediated by inhibition of the secretion of the gonadotropins, LH and FSH, from the pituitary gland.

 In assisted reproductive technology including in vitro fertilization, cycles where a transvaginal oocyte retrieval is planned generally necessitates ovulation suppression, because it is not practically feasible to collect oocytes after ovulation.
 For this purpose, ovulation can be suppressed by either a GnRH agonist or a GnRH antagonist, with different protocols depending on which substance is used.